RWU Safe Zone Training

-- Participants will learn how to advance in their ally development and work towards becoming advocates for social change for the LGBTQ community.
+- Participants will learn how to advance in their ally development and work towards becoming advocates for social change for the queer and trans communities.

 Tier 3 - Gender Identity 101: Supporting our Trans Siblings

 This tier provides education and awareness about issues related to the transgender community.
-Participants in this tier will be learn how to serve as allies to the transgender community.
+Participants in this tier will be learn how to serve as allies to the trans community.

-- Participants will explore the experiences of the transgender community as well as the institutional and structural obstacles they face.
+- Participants will explore the experiences of the trans community as well as the institutional and structural obstacles they face.

-- Participants will learn ways in which they can become better allies for the transgender community.
+- Participants will learn ways in which they can become better allies for the trans community.

 - Participants will gain tips and tools on how to create safe spaces for those within the transgender community around campus.